Understanding Census data quality

 Topics collected by the Census change from time to time.
 There must be a demonstrated national need for Census data for policy development, planning and program monitoring.
 Details on the changing content of Censuses from 1911 to 2016 can be found on the downloads tab of Census of Population and Housing: Nature and Content, Australia, 2016.
 A copy of the 2016 Census Household Form is included in the Appendix to the Census Dictionary, 2016 (cat. no. 2901.0).

 While the range of topics covered in the 2016 Census was the same as for the 2011 Census, there were some changes in the way some questions were either asked or collected.
-Examples include: changes to the Religion question so that ‘No Religion’ more prominent; changes to the questions asking about country of birth of parents so that more detail was collected for second generation migrants; the introduction of some targeted supplementary questions for occupation and industry on the online form; and changes to the collection of data related to dwellings for mail-out areas in line with establishment of the Address Register.
+Examples include: changing the question format for religious affiliation by moving 'No religion' to be the first response category; country of birth of mother and father questions were amended to allow respondents to provide details of the country of birth of their mother and father (where it is not Australia); the introduction of some targeted supplementary questions for occupation and industry on the online form; and changes to the collection of data related to dwellings for mail-out areas in line with establishment of the Address Register.
 Updated classifications were used for the coding of geographical units, occupation, industry, cultural and ethnic groups, language, religion and countries.
 For more detail see the 2016 Census Dictionary.

 The Census and Statistics Act 1905 requires the Australian Statistician to conduct a Census on a regular basis.
 Since 1961, a Census has been held every 5 years.
 The 2016 Census was the 17th national Census, and was held on the 9th August 2016.

 For the 2016 Census there were three main releases: